 GLOBAL MARKETS-Shares rise, dollar eases on U.S. rate outlook

-MILAN, May 18 (Reuters) - World stocks pushed higher on Tuesday and the dollar dipped to near three-month lows as bets that U.S. interest rates would remain low helped investors look past rising COVID-19 infections in Asia.
+MILAN, May 18 (Reuters) - World stocks pushed higher on Tuesday and the dollar dipped to near three-month lows as bets that U.S. interest rates would remain low helped investors look past any short-term damage stemming from increased COVID-19 infections in Asia.

-Equities in Europe rose in morning trade with the STOXX 600 .STOXX regional benchmark closing in on its previous record high, up 0.5%, while Wall Street looked set to follow with S&P 500 futures ESc1 gaining almost 0.4%.
+Equities in Europe rose, with the STOXX 600 .STOXX regional benchmark closing in on its previous record high, up 0.4% on optimism around easing economic restrictions, while Wall Street looked set to follow, with S&P 500 futures ESc1 gaining 0.3%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rallied 1.6%, as it recovered part of the losses suffered recently after new Coronavirus cases prompted some economies to impose fresh anti-virus restrictions.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rallied 1.6%, as it recovered some of the losses suffered recently after new coronavirus cases prompted some economies to impose fresh anti-virus restrictions.

-Market volatility has risen in recent weeks on worries that abundant stimulus and rising inflation pressures in the U.S. could force the Federal Reserve to reduce its support to prevent the world's largest economy from overheating.
+Market volatility has risen in recent weeks on worries that abundant stimulus and rising inflationary pressure in the United States could force the Federal Reserve to reduce its support in order to prevent the world's largest economy from overheating.

 "Taper talk is the new taper," said Mike Kelly, head of multi-asset at PineBridge Investments.